 The Birth-3 Coordinator position was moved to the Children and Family Unit in April of 2022 when the worker that was preciously in that position resigned.
 The Birth-3 position supports families in the home with children who have developmental delays and diagnosed conditions who are under the age of 3.
 The children must demonstrate a delay or have a diagnosed conditions to be eligible for services.
 The coordinator and one of the therapists on her team (one speech therapist, one occupational therapist, and one physical therapist) complete the evaluation.
 Once a child is eligible for the program then the coordinator writes the Individualized Family service Plan (IFSP) with the family to determine goals and frequency of services.
 These services are based in the home and/or the community.
 There were 47 new referrals to the program in 2022.
 There was a total of 51 children served in the calendar year due to some of the children still eligible from the previous year.
+18 of the children were found eligible and IFSP was written to receive support from Birth-3.
+The remaining children's families either declined evaluation or had no further contact.

-18 of the children were found not eligible as they were age appropriate in all areas of development.
+children were found not eligible as they were age appropriate in all areas of development.
 16